 If the judgment falls in the landlord's favor, then they must request a Writ of Restitution.
 This is a legal document that will instruct the sheriff to carry out the eviction on your behalf.
 And this is only required if the tenant is still adamant about remaining on the rented premises even after the ruling.

-5. North Carolina Landlord-Tenant Law Repairs
+5. North Carolina Landlord-Tenant Laws on Repairs

 Tenants in North Carolina are entitled to a property that meets the basic health, structural, and safety standards.
 This means that under landlord-tenant law, pest control and other repairs and maintenance are required for you to cover.
 Additionally, under North Carolina rental laws, carpet replacement might also be considered a repair you must cover.